Nathan-Groves/3013-Algorithms-Groves/Assignments/A04/README.md

 ### Nathan Groves
 ### Description:

-Powerpoint presentation that provides an overview for the Egyptian Fraction Algorithm as well as some examples of the algorithm working.
+Powerpoint presentation that provides an overview for the Egyptian Fraction algorithm as well as some examples of the algorithm working.

 ### Files